-The use of a management pooling vehicle is indeed becoming a standard feature in Belgian companies with a substantial number of employee shareholders.
-A structure that is typically used in transactions involving a financial sponsor as acquirer, is a Dutch STAK or Belgian foundation.
+A structure that is typically used in transactions involving a financial sponsor as acquirer, is a Dutch STAK, a Belgian foundation or a private limited liability company (BV/SRL).
 A STAK or foundation can be used to pool shares that are acquired in another company, for instance shares acquired by employees in the framework of an incentive plan or management that has reinvested in the newly acquired company.
 The STAK or foundation then issues exchangeable depositary receipts to the owner of the shares.
 The STAK or foundation thus enters into an agreement with the owner of the shares, transferring legal ownership of the shares to the STAK or foundation, while the original owner maintains economic ownership of the shares.
 In this way, the original owner of the shares (now the depositary receipt holder) will receive dividends from the acquired shares, even though he or she is no longer the legal owner of the shares (and not entitled to vote with those shares).

 Although not common, we also see other types of vehicles being used from time to time to organise the purchase of company shares by a large group of employees (whether or not at market value) following which these employees are entitled to dividend income which becomes payable if case certain targets are met.
 The pooling vehicle is in such situations usually a blocked bank account (employees have no access) from which payments automatically occur to each employee once payment conditions are satisfied in accordance with the incentive plan.
 These pooling vehicles may trigger tax issues (e.g. as they represent X number of shareholders - i.e. employees holding X number of shares, triggering typical shareholder rights and obligations for these employees although they do not effectively hold these shares).